zbowang/BeamerTheme/README.md

 ![miniframes1](imgs/miniframes2.PNG)

 ### 4. sidebar

 It will display all sections and subsections on the right bar.
 It contains most information comparing with ways before.
 But it is not proper if there are too many topics to display.

 ![sidebar](imgs/sidebar.PNG)

-Comparing with the previous outerthemes, I modified more after loading the built-in `sidebar` outertheme which I am not quite satisfied with.
-However, it may bring some side effect such as complict with Chinese and some settings of layout.
-But we can play with it well in most cases.

 Here is the usage of this theme which is kind of different from before.